sinaabdi/Banking-System/README.md

   -H "Authorization: Bearer eyJhbGciOi..."
 ```

-A user can only act on their own resources (their own profile, their own accounts); an `ADMIN` (granted by hand in the database for now - there's no promotion endpoint yet) can act on anyone's.
+A user can only act on their own resources (their own profile, their own accounts); an `ADMIN` can act on anyone's, and can grant/revoke the `ADMIN` role on other users via `POST /api/users/{id}/promote` and `/demote`.

 ## API docs